DANGEROUS DRUG INTERACTIONS

-10 Most Common Drug Interactions Hiding in Your Medicine Cabinet
+10 Common Drug Interactions You May Have in Your Home Medicine Cabinet

-You open the medicine cabinet to grab something for a headache.
-Inside sits ibuprofen, but also the daily aspirin.
-Blood pressure pills sit next to a potassium supplement.
-Thyroid medicine beside iron tablets.
+You open the medicine cabinet to take something for a headache.
+Inside, there is ibuprofen, but also the aspirin you take every day.
+Blood pressure medicine sits next to a potassium supplement.
+Thyroid medicine is beside iron tablets.

 Do you know which of these combinations could be dangerous?

 A 2024 study published in the British Journal of Clinical Pharmacology found that nearly 1 in 4 hospital admissions related to adverse drug reactions involved a preventable interaction.
-Most involved medicines people had at home and took without checking.
+Most of these interactions involved medicines people had at home and took without checking with a professional.

-In this article we cover the 10 most common drug interactions likely hiding in your medicine cabinet.
-For each, we explain what happens, who is at risk, and what to do instead.
+In this article, we cover the 10 most common drug interactions likely to involve medicines in your home medicine cabinet.
+For each one, we explain what happens, who is at risk, and what to do instead.

-Important: This article is informational.
-Always consult your pharmacist or doctor before combining medicines.
+Important: This article is for information only.
+Always ask your doctor or pharmacist before combining medicines.

 What Makes an Interaction Dangerous?